From Spiritual Bypassing to Embodied Spirituality

 Ready to Dive In?

-This July, I am holding a 4-day somatic retreat in the woods of Cantley, Quebec.
+This July, I am holding a 4-day somatic retreat in the woods of Wakefield, Quebec.
 Burnout to Embodied is an immersive retreat for shadow and trauma integration, nervous system regulation, and remembering what it feels like to truly be at home in your body.

-July 2-5, 2026 | Cantley, QC | Early bird pricing ends May 1st.
+July 2-5, 2026 | Wakefield, QC | Early bird pricing ends May 1st.
 Find out more here.

 The Spiral Inwards: How Your Body & Ancient Cultures Heal Trauma